-'All staff members should receive appropriate safeguarding and child protection training which is regularly updated.
-In addition, all staff members should receive safeguarding and child protection updates (for example, via e-mail, e-bulletins and staff meetings), as required, but at least annually to provide them with relevant skills and knowledge to safeguard children effectively'.
-Keeping children safe in education, September 2020, Part 1 (para 14).
+'All staff should receive appropriate safeguarding and child protection training (including online safety) at induction.
+The training should be regularly updated.
+In addition, all staff should receive safeguarding and child protection (including online safety) updates (for example, via email, e-bulletins, and staff meetings), as required, and at least annually, to continue to provide them with relevant skills and knowledge to safeguard children effectively.'
+Keeping children safe in education, September 2022, Part One (para 14).